snkashis/android-docs/pages/map-sdk/5.0.1/offline.md

 Besides creating the metadata, you can also update the information stored, allowing your users for example, to update the region name.
 To do this, the `offlineManager` object provides a methods called `updateMetadata` which takes in both the updated metadata byte array and a callback to be notified when the update is completed or an error occurs.

 ## Download a region
 Now that the bounds and definition object have been created, you can use the offlineManager to create an asynchronous download calling `createOfflineRegion`.
-You'll need to pass in the definition and metadata objects we created in the previous sections.
-This will provide you with two methods, `onCreate` and `onError`. onError occurs if there is an error starting or while downloading the region.
-The `onCreate` method provides a `offlineRegion` object which you can use to monitor the download and even display the progress to your users.
+You'll need to pass in the definition and metadata objects we created in both the [Defining a region](#defining-a-region) and [metadata](#metadata) sections.
+This will provide you with two methods, `onCreate` and `onError`. onError occurs if an error starting or while downloading the region occurs.
+The `onCreate` method provides a `offlineRegion` object which you can use to check the download and even display the progress to your users.
 If you need to pause a download, you can use the `offlineRegion.setDownloadState()` to handle this.

 ```java
 // Create the region asynchronously